python/cpython/Doc/library/optparse.rst

        TYPE_CHECKER["complex"] = check_complex

-(If we didn't make a :func:`copy` of :attr:`Option.TYPE_CHECKER`, we would end up modifying the :attr:`TYPE_CHECKER` attribute of :mod:`optparse`'s Option class.
+(If we didn't make a :func:`copy` of :attr:`Option.TYPE_CHECKER`, we would end up modifying the :attr:`~Option.TYPE_CHECKER` attribute of :mod:`optparse`'s Option class.
 This being Python, nothing stops you from doing that except good manners and common sense.)

 That's it!
 Now you can write a script that uses the new option type just like any other :mod:`optparse`\ -based script, except you have to instruct your